2710 Monitoring Visits and Contacts

 Note: Refer to Section 1140, Disclosure of Information, regarding disclosure of information and national standards created under the Health Insurance Portability and Accountability Act to protect the confidentiality of individually identifiable health information.

-2735 Individuals Who Need Hospice Services
+2735 People Who Need Hospice Services

 2736 Complaints, Grievances or Suggestions